 We strive to promote the pointing dog breed not for profit or personal gain but to promote upland game hunting, dog training, field safety and to share and teach others.

 Our field trials typically run February through May.
 These trials are for fun and friendly competition and can also be used as a training experience, especially for the new member.
-During the rest of the year we have a summer picnic and barbecue along with a Christmas party.
-We also have a booth at the International Sportsmens Exposition every year.
+We have a summer picnic and strive to be family friendly.

 2021 Chukar Finals Winner Kona, and Owner Dave Lovato